microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface Select extends StartEnd, DelegatesARIASelect {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "SelectOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type SelectOptions = FoundationElementDefinition & {
     indicator?: string | SyntheticViewTemplate;